bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 ### Filter by paginated results

 To retrieve paginated entries, use the query parameters `page` and `limit`.
-The following example requests page 2 with 2 entries per page.
+The following example requests page two with two entries per page:

 <!--
 type: tab